sergeballif/sergeballif.github.io/play.md

 * extra credit

 ## Texting Lesson
 One of my most popular teaching assignments has been to require students to stage a tutoring session via text-message.
+Students have no trouble coming up with fun dialog.
+They have to think out the problem from the perspective of the tutor and the tutee.
+I have been impressed with what my students have come up with.

 <a href="https://sergeballif.github.io/images/text-message-calculus.pdf" target="_blank">
 <img src="https://sergeballif.github.io/images/text-message-calculus.png" alt="a text message conversation of a tutoring session" style="max-width:100%;border: #000000 1px solid;">